 PRONI Flickr photostream

-Images from two important photographic collections held by PRONI are now available to view online on the PRONI Flickr photostream.
-They include photos of a variety of subjects from the Allison Collection along with portraiture from the Cooper Collection.
-These collections have been digitised from original glass plate negatives dating from as early as 1900.
+Images from three important photographic collections held by PRONI, plus a variety from other collections, are available to view online on the PRONI Flickr photostream.
+Many images have been digitised from original photographic prints or negatives dating from as early as 1855.

-The photos in each collection are arranged in sets on Flickr – for example ‘Allison - Weddings’ and ‘Cooper – portraits of children’.
-You can pick a set and browse through the images.
+The photos in each collection are arranged in albums on Flickr.
+You can pick an album and browse through the images.
 Alternatively, you can use the search box to search for images – for example by family name or keyword.
-Just check that you are searching only the PRONI Photostream and not the entire Flickr site!

 Use of PRONI images on Flickr

-If you are interested in high-quality reproductions, or commercial re-use of these images please email: email@example.com.
+If you are interested in high-quality reproductions, or commercial re-use of these images email: email@example.com.

 The Allison Photographic Collection